cakephp/docs/en/development/testing.rst

 .. tip::

     All output is swallowed when using PHPUnit 3.6.
-Add the ``--debug`` modifier to display output if using the CLI interface.
+Add the ``--debug`` modifier to display output if using the CLI.

 Test database setup
 ===================